Anshul619/HLD-System-Designs/src/2_AWSComponents/9_OtherServices/Other.md

 - The [AWS Serverless Application Model (AWS SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) is an open-source framework that you can use to build serverless applications on AWS.
 - A serverless application is a combination of [Lambda functions](../4_ComputeServices/AWSLambda/Readme.md), [event sources](../5_MessageBrokerServices/AmazonEventBridge.md), and other resources that work together to perform tasks.
 - Note that a serverless application is more than just a Lambda function—it can include additional resources such as APIs, databases, and event source mappings.

+# Amazon DevOps Guru
+- [Amazon DevOps Guru](https://aws.amazon.com/devops-guru/) uses ML to detect abnormal operating patterns so you can identify operational issues before they impact your customers.